 We are partnering with schools to feed families who have lost access to school meals.
 The Food Bank is providing weekly food distributions at 20+ sites across five local schools districts including Atlanta Public Schools, Fulton County Schools, DeKalb County School District, Clayton County Public Schools and Marietta City Schools.
 The number of sites and partnering schools districts continues to grow.
 Each distribution will provided approximately 10,000 pounds of food directly into local communities and will be used to supplement the meals that are being served through school cafeterias.

 We are identifying pockets of unmet need for special mobile distributions.
-Similar to our response during the government shutdown in January 2019, we anticipate setting up mobile pantries in high-need locations around our service area.
+Similar to our response during the government shutdown in January 2019, we are coordinating mobile food distributions for targeted populations and high-need locations

 We are equipping vulnerable neighbors to find the food they need through both web- and text-based pantry locator tools.
 Individuals can text "FINDFOOD" for responses in English or "COMIDA" for responses in Spanish to 888-976-2232.
 Users are prompted to enter their zip code or address to enable location services for nearby food pantries.
 Those seeking help can also find available pantries using the COVID-19 Help Map on our website.